A. Scope and Responsibility

 New Employee Safety Orientation:

-It is the responsibility of Faculty and Staff to ensure that all new employees under their supervision, including those that are permanent, temporary, or part-time, are provided information about the Department Safety Plan, available from the Department main office or on the Department home page: http://depts.washington.edu/engl/employees/safety
+It is the responsibility of Faculty and Staff to ensure that all new employees under their supervision, including those that are permanent, temporary, or part-time, are provided information about this Department Safety Plan.

 Emergency Evacuation and Operations Plan (EEOP):

-The fundamentals of the EEOP are summarized below:
+The main points of the EEOP are as follows:

 Building floor plans showing safety equipment and exit pathways are mounted on walls at the all entrances to Padelford and near elevators on all floors.
 The floor plans show the location of fire extinguishers and fire alarm pulls.
 Do not use elevators in an emergency evacuation situation.